Veronicaywl/MechaCar_Statistical_Analysis/README.md

 - Ha: MechaCar has a over/under estimate hedging value based on the performance of all key factors of its genre.

 ### Statistical test to test the hypothesis
 I will use two-sample t-test to observed the first hand market price and second hand market price to compute the hedging value.
 I may also use multiple linear regression to demostrate the relationship between car performance and the selling price.
+When the result returns, we can analysis the MechaCar's hedging value.